 It is important to be informed and understand the rights and basic principles of freedom of religion.
 This brochure contains some relevant information with regards to your rights and the basics of freedom of religion.
-Stay aware of what's happening in the news regarding religious freedom.
+Stay aware of what's happening in the news and under local law, regarding religious freedom.